mate71pl/mmrelaynode/README.md

 docker compose -f "docker-compose.yaml" up -d --build
 ```

-If modifying the scripts, with the containers stopped, use these commands to rebuild them:
+If modifying the scripts, with the containers stopped, use these commands to rebuild them *(note the first command will remove all stopped containers)*:

 ```
 docker system prune -af